neofob/quickscope/README.md

 There needs to be more code in it to check for stuff like that.
-Like on a real oscilloscope if you turn the wrong knob you see no display and you futz around for 5 minutes trying to recover a good display only to find out you paused the input, but by that time all the parameters are total crap.
+Like on a real oscilloscope if you turn the wrong knob you see no display and you futz around for 5 minutes trying to recover a good display only to find out you paused the input, but of course by that time all the control parameters are total crap.